WARNING: the bio below is in first person.

 Before that my feminist and socio-political sketches were featured many times on Huffington Post, Bustle, Funny or Die's front page, US Magazine, the A.V.
 Club, The Nerdist, Jill Soloway's Wifey.tv, Laughing Squid, LA Weekly, Entertainment Weekly, Daily Dot, Pop Sugar, Cosmopolitan, the LAist, and more.

 On screen, I've appeared in national commercials and Master of None.
 On stage, I performed and coached sketch comedy for five years at the recently deceased I.O West Theater and wrote for the 2017 CBS Diversity Showcase.
-My TV Spec Script won GRAND PRIZE in the Hollywood Screenplay Contest.
-One of my original pilots was a Quarterfinalist in Screencraft's Comedy Screenplay Contest and the Creative World Awards.
-Currently I'm co-writing a feature in development with talent from UTA attached.
+My TV Spec Script was a SEMIFINALIST (top 2%) at the AUSTIN FILM FESTIVAL and won GRAND PRIZE in the Hollywood Screenplay Contest.
+My original pilots have been a Quarterfinalist in WeScreenplay’s TV Contest, Screencraft's Comedy Screenplay Contest and the Creative World Awards.
+Currently I'm developing my short film into a feature.

 Lastly, yes the H is silent.
 See you at CVS!